nightflyza/OphanimFlow/README.md

 ENDPOINTS_HOSTS="192.168.0.8,192.168.42.56"
 ```

-Also you may want to change NetFlow collector port or sampling rate, you also can do this in the same alter.ini config file using following options:
+Also you may want to change NetFlow or sFlow collector ports or sampling rate, you also can do this in the same alter.ini config file using following options:

 ```
 ;NetFlow collector default options COLLECTOR_PORT=42112
 SAMPLING_RATE=100
+;sFlow collector default options
+SFLOW_PORT=6343
 ```

-dont forget regenerate configuration and restart collector after this
+The sampling rate is shared between both collectors.
+Both collectors use the same network configuration and write to the same database tables.
+Don't forget to regenerate configuration and restart collectors after changing these options.

 Also OphanimFlow from release 0.0.5 automatically rotates and flushes old data to keep some storage space reserved and prevent it from exhausting.
 Its 10% of total storage size by default.
 This behaviour is controlled by following options: